-The purpose of this module is to equip students with the techniques to develop a business plan for a start-up business in the hospitality environment.
-Students should be able to work in a team with entrepreneurship students and deliver a practically executable business plan.
+The purpose of this module is to provide students with intellectual and practical competencies of various entrepreneurial opportunities in establishing or acquiring, managing and growing an entrepreneurial business.
+The students will gain knowledge, analytical and practical skills in terms of the factors that contribute to business failure and recommend growth methods and strategies.
+In addition, the module will equip students with the techniques to develop a business plan for a start-up business in the hospitality environment.
+Students should be able to work in a team and deliver a practically executable business plan.

-- investigate the feasibility of their business idea within the hospitality industry; - develop a Strengths, Weaknesses, Opportunities and Threats (SWOT) analysis as part of environmental scanning; - formulate a comprehensive business plan, including sub-plans to cover aspects such as financial, marketing, product or service plan and a human resources plan; and - defend and present the business plan to a panel of adjudicators.
+- assess and research a variety of entrepreneurial opportunities in acquiring a small business, for example a start-up, family business, franchising and buyout opportunities within the hospitality/tourism industry; - conduct the feasibility and viability of the identified business ideas; - describe the factors that contribute to business failure and Identify and recommend different growth methods; - develop an understanding of the theories and principles involved in developing business plans; - formulate a comprehensive business plan, including sub-plans to cover aspects such as financial, marketing, product or service plan and a human resources plan; and - present and defend the business plan to a panel of industry adjudicators.

-SEMESTER MODULE (HRM1AA1)

-(HRM1AA1 or HRMACP1)

-ONLINE MODULE (HRMACP1)

-NQF CREDITS: 12
+CBE.283 HUMAN RESOURCE MANAGEMENT Human Resource Management 1A SEMESTER MODULE (HRM1AA1) ONLINE MODULE (HRMACP1) NQF LEVEL: 5 NQF CREDITS: 12